-Research and development expense was \$14.6 million for the three months ended March 31, 2024, an increase of \$9.3 million from the three months ended March 31, 2023.
-Headcount costs increased \$3.1 million as we hired additional employees in support of our research and development activities and incurred higher non-cash stock-based compensation expense.
-Costs in support of our NDA submission increased \$4.0 million and we invested \$2.2 million in manufacturing projects in preparation for commercial launch.
+Research and development expense was \$30.1 million, which includes \$18.5 million of non-cash stock-based compensation, for the three months ended September 30, 2024, compared to \$6.0 million, which includes \$0.9 million of non-cash stock-based compensation, in the same period of 2023.
+Personnel and other associated costs increased \$2.4 million as we hired additional employees in support of our research and development activities.
+Costs in support of our NDA submission increased \$2.7 million and we invested \$1.3 million in supply chain activities in preparation for commercial launch.
 The cadence of our research and development expenditures will fluctuate depending upon the state of our clinical programs, the timing of manufacturing and other projects necessary to support the submission of an NDA and prepare for commercial launch.
+The \$17.6 million of additional non-cash stock-based compensation being recognized in the period is predominantly due to performance-based RSU grants which partially vested upon the acceptance by the FDA of the NDA submission and fully vest upon the approval by the FDA.